-&lt;sup>6 Professor Stephen Boyle, University of Strathclyde (in a personal email, March 2020).
+6 Professor Stephen Boyle, University of Strathclyde (in personal correspondence, March 2020).

 The disruptive power of COVID-19

 In any event, COVID-19 has starkly demonstrated the incoherence of the existing systems and their inability to co-exist, now, at least in their present forms.